KimMoe/IS-213-Gruppe1/README.md

 ## Acknowledgements

-* Hat tip to anyone who's code was used.
+* Hat tip to anyone who's code was used. 🎩
-* Neuroph for having an open source neural network.
+* Neuroph for having an open source neural network. 🤖
-* etc
+* Lisence creators, for letting everyone use thier liceses free of charge. 📃